StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 | `1.0f` | `1.0_f32` | single-precision floating point |
 | `1.0` | `1.0` | double-precision floating point |

-With Rust you can suffix a literal with a underscore-primitive type:
+With Rust you can suffix a literal with an underscore-primitive type:

 ```rust
 //rust
 let x = 5_u64;
 ```

-#### :x: User Defined Literals
+#### :x: User-Defined Literals

 ```c++
 //c++